factoryfx/factoryfx/README.md

 * business logic
 * factory code which instantiate the business logic objects

-Most existing dependency injection frameworks try to automate the Factory code.
+Most existing dependency injection frameworks try to automate the factory code.
 They scan the classpath and create business object tree.

 There are a few drawback with that approach:
 * a complete automation is not possible.
-You need additional information with annotations e.g to exclude classes/exclude from instantiation or polymorphism.
+You need additional information provided with annotations e.g to exclude classes/exclude from instantiation or polymorphism.
+At the end you code in an annotation dsl instead of java.
 * Annotations are not part of the typesystem and lack tooling
 * Classpath scanning and reflection cause confusing stacktraces
 * slow startup

 ### Alternative
-Instead of annotations factoryfx use normal java code for the factories.
+Instead of annotations factoryfx use a functional java api with factories.
 The user creates factories following a simple structure convention.
-The factories provides the dependencies and lifecycle control.
+The factories also provides the dependencies and lifecycle control.

 Creating the factories manually offer the following advantages:
 #### Advantages: